 Dry mouth can make it hard to chew, swallow, or even talk.
-Having less saliva also increases the risk of developing tooth decay or fungal infections in the mouth since saliva helps keep harmful germs in check.
+Having less saliva also increases the risk of developing tooth decay or fungal (yeast) infections in the mouth since saliva helps keep harmful germs in check.

 Dentures can become uncomfortable and may not fit as well if the mouth is dry.
 And without enough saliva, dentures can rub against the gums or the roof of the mouth and cause sore spots.
+In addition, fungal infections can develop under the dentures.